Have you been injured in an accident that was not your fault?

 If you were injured at work and someone else was to blame, you might be able to claim compensation.

-Clinical (or medical) negligence describes when a patient is injured as the result of a GP, nurse or other health worker's lack of care.
-If you have been the victim of clinical negligence, Quittance can help you make a claim against the NHS trust or private clinic at fault.
+Clinical (or medical) negligence is the term for when a patient is injured as the result of a GP, nurse or other health worker's lack of care.
+If you have been affected by medical negligence, our panel of expert clinical negligence solicitors can help you claim compensation from any of the clinics and NHS trusts responsible for Larbert, including NHS Forth Valley (Forth Valley Royal Hospital, Stirling Road, Larbert, Falkirk).

-Under a CFA, Larbert injury claimants will also not have to pay any fees upfront.
+Larbert injury claimants will also not have to pay any fees upfront with a CFA.

-Our No Win, No Fee solicitors have helped injured people in Larbert, Stirlingshire and throughout the UK make a claim without any financial risk to you.
+Our panel of No Win, No Fee solicitors have helped injured people in Larbert, Stirlingshire and throughout the UK make a claim without any financial risk.

 What do I pay if I win my injury claim?